susanBuck/notes/07_Git/00_Command_Line_Primer.md

     $ cat example.txt

 Look good?

+#### Quitting files in vi on Mac

+Mac and Linux users will also have the vi text editor installed, and some programs (including git) will use vi as their default text editor.
+We're recommending that you use either nano or Sublime because they are a bit more user-friendly when you're first learning.
+However, as you start using your command line more, you'll probably eventually end up in vi by accident.
+Just so that you know what it looks like when a document is opened in vi, let's try it once now.

+    $ vi example.txt

+You should see the contents of your text file.
+Now, to quit without saving:

+1. Press Esc
+2. Press : (colon).
+The cursor should reappear at the lower left corner of the screen beside a colon prompt.
+3. Enter the following: q!
+4. Press enter / return.

+If you want to experiment with using vi as a text editor, there are a lot of great primers online, but for now this should be enough to handle any surprise vi moments.

+#### Deleting files on the command line

 We've created a file, we've edited it, now let's delete it by running this command: